The Complete Guide To Human Resources For Small Business

 What an employee puts out for the public to see might be open game (but not always), but forcing an employee to turn over passwords or insist that they add you as a friend in order to gain access to private information is not acceptable.
 States are individually passing laws to make this a legal issue.
 Despite this, a 2015 Harris Poll revealed that 35% of employers send friend requests to potential employees.

-In regards to monitoring, hopefully you’ve included in your employee handbook your expectations of how employees handle work-related social media accounts, whether they are accessing the official account of the business or are using an account under the auspices of being a representation of the company.
+In regards to monitoring, hopefully you’ve included in your employee handbook your expectations of how employees handle work-related social media accounts, whether they are accessing the official account of the business or are using an account under the auspices of being a representative of the company.

 While you cannot really control what an employee does on their private social accounts on their own time, you should have a clear policy of what they can do on your time and on any accounts associated with your business.
 Tread carefully in how you use social media in hiring and discipline.
 Before you fire an employee because of social media activity, do some investigating first.

-2. Overwhelmed By Technology
+2. Overwhelmed by technology

 Employees, particularly those who are telecommuting, can easily feel overwhelmed by (and because of) technology.
 Lines are blurred between work life and personal life because mobile devices and connectivity allow us to answer emails and deal with work issues at any moment.